 Members of the Board of Directors

-The Board of Directors is collectively responsible for determining the strategic orientations of the Company, ensuring its implementation and establishing the internal framework for oversight of Executive Management, subject to relevant laws and regulations and the Bylaws of the Company.
+The Board of Directors is collectively responsible for determining the strategic orientations of the Company, ensuring their implementation, and establishing the internal framework for oversight of Executive Management, subject to relevant laws and regulations and the Bylaws of the Company.
 In addition, the Board inter alia:

 - chooses the appropriate governance framework;

-- appoints and dismisses the Chairman, any Vice-Chairman/Senior Independent Director, the Chief Executive Officer, any Deputy Chief Executive Officer, any “dirigeants effectifs” (executives considered to be competent to effectively manage the Company as required by Solvency II), and determines their respective compensation;
+- appoints and dismisses the Chairman, any Vice-Chairman/Senior Independent Director, the Chief Executive Officer, any Deputy Chief Executive Officer, any dirigeants effectifs (executive who effectively runs the Company as required by Solvency II), and determines their respective compensation;

 - convenes Shareholders’ Meetings;

-- recommends directors for appointment to the Shareholders’ Meeting and/or co-opts directors to the Board;
+- proposes directors for appointment to the Shareholders’ Meeting and/or coopts directors to the Board;

-- reviews and sets (arrête) the Company’s and the Group’s halfyear and annual financial statements;
+- reviews and endorses (arrête) the Company’s and the Group’s half-year and annual financial statements;

-- fulfills all the Board obligations set out in the Solvency II regulation ;
+- fulfills all the Board obligations set out in the Solvency II ;

 - adopts and oversees the general principles of the Group’s compensation policy;